Szlupek/SK_no_conf_broadcast_comunicator/README.md

 # SK_no_conf_broadcast_comunicator
-simple projet for studies, no conf, broadcast comunicator
+simple projet for studies, broadcast comunicator which do not need any configuration.